packages

 1 305

 Let’s say we want to compare these observations to data retrieved outside of the ALA and decide that we’d prefer to use GBIF’s1 taxonomy.
-ALA data uses its own taxonomic backbone that differs to GBIF’s (depending on the taxonomic group), so we will need to amend our taxonomic names to match GBIF’s.
+ALA data uses a taxonomic backbone based on the National Species List, maintained by the Australian Biological Resources Study, that differs from GBIF’s, so we will need to amend our taxonomic names to match GBIF’s.

 taxonKey scientificName acceptedTaxonKey acceptedScientificName